 You can also interact with SJSU iSchool faculty, staff, and students on our blogs.
 Our website is chock-full of information; but, if you're seeking detailed information where you can also comment and ask questions, bookmark our blogs.
 We blog about careers and curriculum.
 We blog about registration updates.
 Our school's faculty and students post questions and answers covered during our online open houses.
 Dr. Main also has an advising blog for current students.
 Check out the following SJSU iSchool blog sites:

-- iSchool Curriculum Center - This blog discusses curriculum developments such as new courses and scheduling, important registration news and updates, and everything current students need to know.
+- iSchool Curriculum Center Blog – This blog is managed by Associate Director Dr. Linda Main and discusses curriculum developments such as new courses and scheduling, important registration news and updates, and everything current students need to know.

 - Career Blog – The Career Blog is a must-read for job seekers.
-Jill Klees, SJSU career center liaison to the iSchool, posts answers to your career-related questions.
+Jill Klees, SJSU Career Center Liaison to iSchool, posts answers to your career-related questions.

-- Virtual Internship Blog – Managed by Dr. Patricia Franks, this blog provides information for virtual interns, site supervisors, and all others interested in the SJSU iSchool virtual internship program.
+Virtual Internship Blog – Managed by Dr. Patricia Franks, this blog provides information for virtual interns, site supervisors, and all others interested in SJSU

 - Virtual Center for Archives and Records Administration (VCARA) Blog – Information about virtual world events sponsored by VCARA on iSchool Island in Second Life is posted to this blog managed by Dr. Patricia Franks.

 - Internship Blog – Information about the iSchool internship program with examples of on-site internship experiences is posted to this blog managed by Dr. Patricia Franks.
 Information specific to virtual internships is posted to the iSchool Virtual Internship Blog.